 As part of his practice, Beard handles 905(b) injury claims for Tacoma and Seattle longshore and harbor workers who have been injured by ship negligence.
 905(b) claims are among the most challenging maritime injury claims.
 In serious injury claims involving longshoremen injured by ship negligence, Beard works in combination with experienced Longshore Harbor and Workers’ Compensation Act attorneys to attempt to maximize the recovery for longshoremen and harbor workers utilizing Section 905(b) of the Longshore and Harbor Workers’ Compensation Act.

 When Beard tells you that you have a good legal claim for damages, that opinion is based upon 30 years of experience representing injured seamen and maritime workers.
-Beard represents injured maritime workers on a contingency fee basis.
+Beard and his partners at Johnson Beard & Trueb PC represents injured maritime workers on a contingency fee basis.
 Under a contingency fee agreement, you pay no fee until your case is successfully completed.
 If there is no recovery, you owe no attorney fees.
-Call Beard at 1-800-622-1091 to discuss your case.
-Beard is always on the side of the injured worker.
+Call Johnson Beard & Trueb PC at 1-800-622-1091 to discuss your case.
+They are always on the side of the injured worker.